It is possible to export in the application editor

 - add the directives that control the import method.
 See the description of the XML file structure Directions_XMLformat

-Assume, for example, that the object of the PmPanel type was exported with the name Panel0 into the file Panel0.xml and assume that the folder (i.e. object of the PmFolder type) with the Data name exists in the project.
+Assume, for example, that the object of the PmPanel type was exported with the name Panel0 into the file Panel0.xml and assume that the folder (i.e. object of the PmFolder type) named Data exists in the project.
 This folder contains no objects in itself.

-1) Click the right mouse button over the Data
+1) Click by the right mouse button over the Data

 and leave the import type option to Import="Replace" DefImport="Replace"